 Meaningful activities in nature can reduce stress, fatigue, anxiety and depression, encourage physical activity and increase a general sense of happiness and wellbeing.
 But 18% of the UK population spend time in nature less than once a month, some people never.

 Gardening is the most accessible, flexible and familiar way for us to connect with nature right outside our own door.

 Social and therapeutic horticulture projects bring gardening to people who may not otherwise garden on their own and deliver additional benefits.
 Activities are selected and adapted for the needs and capabilities of the participants whether that be building self-confidence or providing cognitive stimulation and always reducing social isolation.

 Green Shoots Garden Therapy at the ellenor Hospice

 In summer 2017 I was introduced to the Head of Wellbeing at the ellenor Hospice in Gravesend in Kent and we added the Green Shoots group to their day therapy programme.
-Since then I have been facilitating a session once a week all year round with a mixture of learning, practical gardening from sowing seeds to harvesting potatoes and mindful activities such as exploring the shapes, colours and textures of leaves and flowers.
+From then until the March 2020 Covid restrictions put an end to group activities, I facilitated a session once a week all year round with a mixture of learning, practical gardening from sowing seeds to harvesting potatoes and mindful activities such as exploring the shapes, colours and textures of leaves and flowers.

 Feedback from the participants identified the benefits they felt including Learning new skills, Working in a group, Getting outside and keeping in touch with nature and Satisfaction from growing plants for everyone to enjoy.
 All of these are proven to support good mental health, vital for people living with life-limiting conditions and the potential anxiety, loss of independence and isolation that this can bring.